 What is a Binding Babies ™?
 What is the difference between a Baby and a Buddy?
 (When you have a number in the item name, what is that for?)

 Binding Babies ™ are a sewing notion that started out as a gift for a friend.
 You can wind your 2.5” bindings perfectly on the medium size.
 Large you can double stack or even sew your 4” borders onto your quilt top without it falling all over the floor.
 Binding Babies ™ are basically your girls and boys version, however Binding Buddies™ will be coming soon in certain characters, like your favorite animal possibly!
 You will have to stay tuned to find out how that one evolves.
 The number or letters are the style of the color and SKU number.
 It helps us keep track of what is in stock and popular by sales.

 What sparked the idea of this tool?
 Why did you create them?

 The idea came from ashes to beauty!
 I didn’t have much money for Christmas gifts due to money going toward infertility treatments, and four miscarriages in two years took a toll on me.
-I needed to find something that would make others happy and to try to get out of darkness I was in.
-I turned to creativity and finding a way to bring joy to a friend who has supported me through all I went through.
-I turned to my craftiness and made a tool that she could wrap her binding around.
+I needed to find something that would make others happy to get out of darkness I was in so turned to creativity and finding a way to bring joy to a friend who has supported me through all I went through.
+Turning to my craftiness and making a tool that she could wrap her binding around.
 She fell in love and told me I needed to market it.

 What is your process of making them?